bundlewrap/bundlewrap/doc/index.rst

 You might be better served with a different config management system if you:

+* are already using a config management system and don't have any major issues
 * hate Python and/or JSON
 * like to use community-maintained configuration templates
 * need unattended bootstrapping of nodes